 In addition to this every third store offered camping gear rentals, so if you didn’t want to buy all your equipment you could at least pick some stuff up for a few days.

-Luckily for us we were already kitted out with our MSR camping gear that we’ve used around the world, so the only thing on our shopping list was a couple of trekking poles and a knife to replace my Leatherman that was stolen in Buenos Aires.
+Luckily for us we were already kitted out with our Kathmandu camping gear that we’ve used around the world, so the only thing on our shopping list was a couple of trekking poles and a knife to replace my Leatherman that was stolen in Buenos Aires.

 With the shopping finished in about 10 minutes we found an Italian restaurant called Mesita Grande that came highly recommended and tucked into a delicious and cheap meal.
 This would not be the last time we ate here.

 Afterwards we moved to the iconic Base Camp Pub for a selection of large, cheap beers in a small bar packed with backpackers and trekkers.
 Before too long the place was closing and we were stumbling out.
 Again, something that would happen over and over again in Puerto Natales.